Regulatory Advice - Managing the risks of undertrained workers

 Why is it important to manage hazards and risks?

-Ensuring new and existing workers are appropriately skilled in their job role is a critical way to ensure the safety of your heavy vehicle transport activities as required under the primary duty.
+Ensuring new and existing workers are appropriately skilled in their job role is a critical way to ensure the safety of your heavy vehicle transport activities as required under the Primary Duty.

 Workers across all sectors of the heavy vehicle industry need to understand the hazards and risks associated with their job and the workplace and how to manage these hazard and risks to perform their work safely.
 Effective management of training within the heavy vehicle industry will ultimately result in a safer community and a safer and more productive workforce.